Periodontitis Treatment Knoxville, TN

 How do you prevent periodontal disease from getting worse?

-Patients can prevent periodontal disease from getting worse at home by improving their oral care routine.
-Brushing and flossing at least twice a day is a great way to keep your teeth and gums healthy.
+Patients can prevent periodontal disease from worsening at home by improving their oral care routine.
+Brushing and flossing at least twice daily is a great way to keep your teeth and gums healthy.
 Patients can also do saltwater rinses to remove inflammation and bacteria from the gums.